TL;DR

 This is the most common myth.
 The cost of protection is almost always far less than people imagine, and it is insignificant compared to the cost of not having it.
 For a healthy 35-year-old non-smoker, a meaningful LCIIP shield can often be secured for less than the cost of a daily takeaway coffee or a monthly streaming subscription bundle.
 The key is that premiums are lowest when you are young and healthy.
 Waiting only makes it more expensive.

 This is a persistent but outdated concern.
 The industry is highly regulated and transparent.
-In 2026, 97.8% of all protection claims were paid out, totalling over £7.1 billion.
-Insurers want to pay valid claims; it is the fundamental purpose of the product.
+6% of all protection claims were paid out**, totalling over £6.8 billion.
+Insurers want to pay valid claims; it is the fundamental purpose of the product. (illustrative estimate)

 "Death in Service" or group income protection schemes are a great perk, but they are rarely a complete solution.
 They are often basic, the payout may be less than you need, and most importantly, the cover ceases the moment you leave your job.
 A personal LCIIP shield belongs to you, regardless of who you work for.